lsundal1/be-nc-news/README.md

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)

-You can visit this website here --> https://be-nc-news-upc8.onrender.com/api
+You can visit this api here --> https://be-nc-news-upc8.onrender.com/api

 In this repository I built an API for the purpose of accessing application data programmatically.
 The intention here was to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.
 My database was PostgreSQL, I interacted with it using node-postgres.
 I used TDD to build each endpoint, ensuring that they function as intended and handle any errors appropriately.